-When cyber attacks like data breaches and hacks occur, they can result in devastating damage.
+Cyber insurance in Ontario, Canada has become an essential component of any risk management program.
 Businesses have to deal with business disruptions, lost revenue and litigation.
-It is important to remember that no organization is immune to the impact of cyber crime.
-As a result, cyber liability insurance has become an essential component of any risk management program.
+It's important to remember that no organization is immune to the impact of cyber crime.

-Cyber liability insurance policies are tailored to meet your company's specific needs and can offer a number of important benefits, including the following:
+Cyber insurance policies are tailored to meet your company's specific needs and can offer a number of important benefits, including:

 A cyber attack can lead to an IT failure that disrupts business operations, costing your organization both time and money.
 Cyber liability policies may cover your loss of income during these interruptions.
 What's more, increased costs to your business operations in the aftermath of a cyber attack may also be covered.

 Ransomware and similar malicious software are designed to steal and withhold key data from organizations until a steep fee is paid.
-As these types of attacks increase in frequency and severity, it's critical that organizations seek cyber liability insurance, which can help recoup losses related to cyber extortion.
+As these types of attacks increase in frequency and severity, it's critical that organizations seek cyber liability insurance to help recoup losses related to cyber extortion.